-Boy, 14, charged with 1st-degree murder after Scarborough school shooting | CBC News
+Victim identified, boy charged with 1st-degree murder after Scarborough school shooting | CBC News

-Boy, 14, charged with 1st-degree murder after Scarborough school shooting
+Victim identified, boy charged with 1st-degree murder after Scarborough school shooting

 A 14-year-old boy has been charged with first-degree murder and attempted murder after a shooting at a Scarborough high school where an 18-year-old was killed Monday.